LukaMoya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. A script that removes all letters c and C from input.
 22. Write a script that reverse its input.
 23. A script that displays all users and their home directories, sorted by users.
+24. A command that finds all empty files and directories in the current directory and all sub-directories.Only the names of the files and directories should be displayed (not the entire path).Hidden files should be listed.One file name per line.The listing should end with a new line.You are not allowed to use basename, grep, egrep, fgrep or rgrep.